top of page

 Each of them will be responsible for a zone whose borders will be defined and agreed upon by Washington, Moscow, and Ankara.

-bir kişinin ismi’/‘adı ≠ kişi (person, individual, figure)
+bir kişinin ismi’/‘adı ≠ bir kişi (person, individual, figure)

 “Yeni dil” düşüncesini Ömer Seyfettin’le birlikte ömür boyu savunan önemli bir isim de Ziya Gökalp’tır.

-(lit., Along with Ömer Seyfettin, another important name who defended the idea of “new language” his entire life was Ziya Gökalp.)
+(lit., Along with Ömer Seyfettin, another important name that defended the idea of “new language” his entire life was Ziya Gökalp.)

 Erdoğan Kul, Türk Dili